Cooking With Herbs (Herb Basics, Tips and Recipes)

 Get the recipe

-Lemon Herb and Chicken (with a cool technique)
+Lemon Herb Chicken (with an easy cool technique)

 flattened chicken with herb sauce on cutting board